socram8888/glowpixel/README.md

 	cd glowpixel
 	mvn package

 The resulting compiled Java Archive file (.jar) ready to be used will be placed at /target.
 Just copy it to Bukkit's plugin folder.
-If you don't have RedstoneChips installed on your server, get it from ./RedstoneChips/target.
+If you don't have RedstoneChips installed on your server, you need to copy the .jar files from ./RedstoneChips/target and /etCommon/target as well.

 How can I build the chip?
 -------------------------